Aden Ayro: History

 In June 2006, al-Shabab fighters led the ICU to victory in Mogadishu over a U.S.-backed alliance of self-styled anti-terrorist warlords.
 Once in power, Ayro seized the position of military chief of all ICU forces and oversaw the expansion of al-Shabaab into a much larger force, absorbing other ICU militias.
 It was during this time that al-Shabaab was formally created.
 Ayro, his mentor Sheikh Hassan Dahir Aweys, and other hardliners were said to have used al-Shabab to intimidate, threaten and sideline scores of moderate ICU leaders.
+The United Nations claimed Ayro had sent ICU fighters to support Hezbollah against Israel in Lebanon.

-By the time Ethiopia launched its invasion of Somalia in December 2006 to oust Somali Islamists from power, as many as 5,000 young men were thought to have been recruited into al-Shabaab in Mogadishu alone.
+Many members and affiliates of the Islamic Courts Union had been killed during the invasion, leaving a vacuum for the small group of several hundred youth that served as the ICU's Shabaab militia to gain prominence.
+Many ordinary citizens had been radicalized by the US-backed Ethiopian invasion, enabling al-Shabaab to firmly embed itself in the regions social, economic and political environment.
 Notably, al-Shabaab's command structure had become decentralized, with the group broken down into cells.
-This decentralization allowed regional al-Shabaab commanders greater autonomy to plan and execute attacks as they deemed necessary.
-For example, Ayro's former deputy in the ICU, Mukhtar Robow, was said to have led a cell in his home region of Bay, targeting Ethiopian and government troops protecting the Somali parliament in the town of Baidoa.
-Another high-ranking militant in the ICU, Hassan Turki, was believed to be leading an al-Shabab cell in his stronghold in the Lower Juba region.
+This decentralization allowed commanders greater autonomy to plan and execute attacks as they deemed necessary.
+The group particularly empowered by the occupation, as it established itself as an independent resistance faction in early 2007.
+The group became battle hardened over the next two years and notably began governing territory for the first time in 2008.

 Theresa Whelan, the U.S. Deputy Assistant Secretary of Defense for African Affairs, in a press conference on 17 January 2007, said she believed the U.S. AC-130 gunship raid which occurred on 8 January had killed eight fighters linked to Aden Hashi Farah Aero.
 Aero was believed to have been wounded in the attack and perhaps killed.
 However, on 7 March 2007 an audio tape issued by Aden Hashi Aero was sent to the Koran Radio station in Mogadishu.